nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `mark 1 s/fail` Marks the 1st delivery as failed.
 * `mark 1 s/done` Marks the 1st delivery as done.

+### Viewing a delivery : `view`

+View more details about a delivery.

+Format: `view INDEX`

+* View more details about a delivery at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index must be a **positive integer**.

+Examples:
+* `view 1` View more details about the 1st delivery in the list.
+* `view 2` View more details about the 2nd delivery in the list.

 ### Editing a person : `edit`

 Edits an existing person in the address book.